Labidi-Ahmed/React-BahamasCruiseJobs-app/README.md

-# React Bahamas Cruise Jobs App React App
+# React Bahamas Cruise Jobs React App

 A full-stack job listing application built with React, tailored for exploring career opportunities on Bahamas cruise ships.
 The app utilizes JSON Server as a mock backend and is styled using Tailwind CSS.
 This project covers fundamental React concepts, data fetching, routing with React Router, form handling, and more.